An "Excellent" Credit Score Can Lead to Excellent Living

 You might not feel too bad lending $5 to your less trustworthy friends, but $500?

-Also like credit cards, more money borrowed in a loan is going to require a larger credit score beforehand.
+Also like credit cards, more money borrowed in a loan is going to require a better credit score beforehand.

 The logic is the same: Bigger loans are reserved to those who can prove they are worth the trust.

 Statistically speaking, someone with an 800 credit score is much less likely to be irresponsible with borrowed money than someone with a 500 credit score.

 They've shown in the past they can be trusted and can expect lenders to notice that.